ashokkumarta/dampy/README.md

 ![Demo](dampy-logo.png)
-A command line interface for Adobe Experience Manager - DAM
+<br/>A command line interface for Adobe Experience Manager - DAM

 <hr/>

-An utility to easily work with Adobe Experience Manager (AEM) DAM.
+DamPy is essentially a command line tool for working with Adobe Experience Manager (AEM) Digital Assets (DAM).
+Its purpose if two fold:
+* To provide a command line interface to access all DAM functionalities
+* To provide a comprehensive Python API to perform all operations on assets in AEM

 ## Dependencies
 ```